-The cabbage palm although not as large as the Canary Island Date palm, it is loathed just as much by arborists to prune or remove.
-This is thanks to the razor sharp teeth on every frond.
+The cabbage palm although not as large as the Canary Island Date palm, is loathed just as much by arborists to prune or remove.
+This is thanks to the razor-sharp teeth on every front.
 This is not so much heavy work as it is delicate and slow going to avoid being stabbed by the thorns.

 In some cases when the tree has some age to it, the trunks are smooth in which case a cabbage palm removal is quite easy.
 It will cost between $500 – $900.
 But if they are covered in thorny spines, expect to pay more.

 Alexandra palm tree removal